steveshogren/hugo-blog/content/post/editor-abstractions.md

 I have pair-programmed with him for hundreds of hours.
 I am certain he is equally productive.
 Some tasks he is less efficient than ReSharper, some he is more.
 The greatest benefit comes when we work in JavaScript, Haskell, or Clojure.
-All his favorite tools work exactly the same.
-He is still effective when refactoring suites are not.
+All his favorite tools work exactly the same!

 The tools we use to produce code are as much an abstraction as the tools we rely on in code.
 If you have a good set of abstractions, you can use them to solve